ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 * the attribute represents one property of the entity, which can be repeated to other entities of the same class; and,

-* the value is the actual measurement performed by the Attestation Service.
+* the value is the actual measurement performed by the Attesting Environment.

 Therefore, each entity is a collection of claims, where the "name/value" pair represents one attribute and its measured value for an entity.